Azure/azure-sdk-for-c/sdk/docs/iot/README.md

 - ESP8266: [How to Setup and Run Azure SDK for Embedded C IoT Hub Client on Esp8266 NodeMCU](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/docs/how_to_iot_hub_esp8266_nodemcu.md)

-  **Important Note on Linux and Windows Samples**: While Windows and Linux devices are not likely to be considered constrained, these samples enable one to test the Azure SDK for Embedded C libraries, debug, and step through the code, even without a real device.
+**Important Note on Linux and Windows Samples**: While Windows and Linux devices are not likely to be considered constrained, these samples enable developers to test the Azure SDK for Embedded C libraries, debug, and step through the code, even without a real device.
 We understand not everyone will have a real device to test and that sometimes these devices won't have debugging capabilities.

 For extra guidance, please feel free to watch our Deep Dive Video below which goes over building the SDK, running the samples, and the architecture of the samples.